The mission of the Iowa Women’s Foundation is to improve the lives of Iowa’s women and girls.

 Applications are welcome from organizations with 501(c)(3) status and other grassroots organizations serving Iowa’s women and girls.

-Micro Grants are small, one-time-only cash awards given to non-profits and other community organizations, including organizations that may not be eligible for traditional grant funding, for immediate emergency needs.
+Emergency Grants are small, one-time-only cash awards given to non-profits and other community organizations, including organizations that may not be eligible for traditional grant funding, for immediate emergency needs.
 To be considered, organizations must provide programming to address one of the six barriers to women’s economic self-sufficiency.
 Grants are awarded throughout the calendar year.
+Once funds have been expended for the year, applications will close and re-open in January of the next year.

 To view a Grants Information Session, see the video below.